ulyssegerkens/so_long/README.md

 - The existence of a valid path is checked by a Depth-first search algorithm.

 ## 📋 Testing
-Tested by 42 students (125%) and mention as an outstanding project 🎉.
+Evaluated by 42 students (125%) and mention as an outstanding project 🎉.

 ## ✨ Illustrations
 <img width="1648" alt="classic_bonus" src="https://github.com/ulyssegerkens/so_long/assets/99326326/f6c02a1b-eb9b-45b5-a989-c05ccb4dd1b8">